Michael Koplow contributes the following example:

 The second type of maneuver is what you are describing in both the evolution and nuclear examples, and it is clearly an ad hominem.
 The first type is also a kind of ad hominem, since the error is one committed by the arguer rather than one which affects the argument.
 In other words, one rejects a good argument because the arguer can't spell, or mispronounces a word, or some other irrelevant defect in the presentation of the argument.

 Whatever the name, and however we classify it, this kind of error is a tempting one when we are unsympathetic to the position an arguer is advancing.
-We start searching for flaws which we can use to reject the unwelcome conclusion, and we need to be on our guard against seizing upon some irrelevant error as an excuse to do so.
+We start searching for flaws that we can use to reject the unwelcome conclusion, and we need to be on our guard against seizing upon some irrelevant error as an excuse to do so.

 Thanks for the excellent question!